 Maas tunnel monument for road casualties NL (2003) Kamiel Verschuren

-The Maas tunnel monument for road casualties NL is not meant so much as 'an image', but as a spatial circumstance in which one can find oneself; alone or in the presence of others.
-A place for thoughts that makes use of the location itself, the passing traffic and some existing elements from the environment.
-The reason for the creation of this monument is a serious traffic accident that took place in the early morning of 27 November 1999, in which two occupants of the car that were hit were killed and two others were seriously injured.
+The Maas tunnel monument for road casualties NL is not so much intended as 'an image', but as a spatial circumstance in which one can find oneself; alone or in the presence of others.
+A place for thoughts that make use of the location itself, the passing traffic and some existing elements from the environment.
+The foundation of this monument is a serious traffic accident that took place in the early morning of November 27, 1999, in which two occupants of the car that was hit by it were killed and two others were seriously injured.
 The monument, a work by the Rotterdam artist Kamiel Verschuren, is an installation and consists of various parts.
-An asphalt stain, a horizontal platform, a lamppost, the balustrades and two natural stones with text.
+An asphalt patch, a horizontal platform, a lamppost, the balustrades and two natural stones with text.
 The four texts, readable from different distances and from different positions, are:

-- a line of text on the retaining wall, large enough for passing motorists, "in memory of the victims of randomness in traffic - that we are ...'
+- a line of text on the retaining wall, large enough for passing motorists, 'in memory of the victims of random traffic - that we are ...'

-- a personal text written by one of the families who has lost a son and brother, engraved in a self-chosen natural stone, split in two, the other half of which has been dug in exactly at the spot where the traffic accident took place.
+- a personal text, written by one of the families, who has lost a son and brother, engraved on a self-chosen, split in two natural stone, the other half of which has been dug in exactly at the spot where the traffic accident took place.

 An annual meeting is held on 28 November in the middle of traffic, causing traffic flows to be temporarily halted; the tunnel to the north will be closed for this.

 Kamiel Verschuren (1968) is an interdisciplinary artist who lives and works in Rotterdam.
 His work focuses on researching and expanding the concept and the existential experience of space through drawings, photography, (graphic) designs, sculptures, text or sound installations, architectural or landscape projects, social actions and public events.